KathrynElrod/DefendBot/README.md

 cd DefendBot
 python3 main.py
 ```
 Do not use other applications while the progam is running.
 It's not dangerous, it just won't work and it'll try to type into whatever program you use.
 Also, I strongly recommend using a VPN so whatever transphobic fuck runs the website doesn't get your home IP.
+To stop the program, use ctrl+c (^ c) in the terminal.